vercel/vercel/errors/cant-solve-challenge.md

 - The domain was acquired recently, and it might not be ready for use yet.
 - Required DNS records have not propagated yet.

-When running into this, ensure that your nameservers have configuration is correct.
+When running into this, ensure that your nameservers are configured correctly.
 Also, if you bought the domain recently or have made changes, please be patient, it might take a while for these to be ready.

 If your domain is _not_ pointing to ZEIT World DNS and you’re getting this